Dear reader of ADxS.org, please excuse the disruption.

 A significantly reduced intelligence is associated with an increased risk of ADHD.
 This applies not only to an IQ of less than 70, but also to an IQ of 70 to 85.1

 Even though we know many gifted people who suffer from ADHD, our following presentation is not intended to equate ADHD and giftedness, nor to justify one with the other.
-However, in dealing with the topics of ADHD, giftedness and high sensitivity (according to Aron) or heightened sensitivity, we have come across so many parallels and points of contact that we could not help but ask ourselves whether these could be helpful in the search for an explanation of ADHD.
+However, in dealing with the topics of ADHD, giftedness and high sensitivity (according to Aron) or heightened sensitivity, we have encountered so many parallels and points of contact that we could not help but ask ourselves whether these could be helpful in the search for an explanation of ADHD.

 1. ADHD more common with giftedness?

-A number of sources claim that ADHD sufferers have a lower2 or no higher IQ than non-affected people.3 Some report a slightly below-average to normally distributed intelligence with 10% of sufferers having an IQ of 1204, others report 5 to 6% of ADHD sufferers5 in the verbal IQ range, which would be significantly above average.
+A number of sources claim that people with ADHD have a lower2 or no higher IQ than non-affected people.3 Some report just below average to normally distributed intelligence with 10% of people with ADHD having an IQ of 120.4

-A more recent study shows a massively above-average incidence of ADHD symptoms in adults with an IQ of 130 and above (37%) and in 7.7% of children with an IQ of 135 and above, which is almost three times more frequent than in the control group (2.8%).6 In 2002, a survey conducted by the Baden-Württembergischer Landesverband Hochbegabung e.V. among 252 highly gifted association members between the ages of 5 and 30 revealed a rate of ADHD-I of 4 % (80 % of whom were boys) and of ADHD-HI of 4.8 % (83 % of whom were boys), i.e. 8.8 % ADHD.
-Limiting the survey to children with an IQ of 130 or more resulted in an ADHD rate of 6.6%.7 The result indicates an existing correlation, even if the restriction to club members limits the interpretability, as people who have no problems at all with an issue that concerns them are generally less likely to have a reason to join a club.
+In 2002, a survey of 252 highly gifted association members between the ages of 5 and 30 conducted by the Baden-Württembergischer Landesverband Hochbegabung e.V. revealed a rate of 4% ADHD-I (80% of whom were boys) and 4.8% ADHD-HI (83% of whom were boys), i.e. 8.8% ADHD.
+Limiting the survey to children with an IQ of 130 or more resulted in an ADHD rate of 6.6%.10 The result indicates an existing correlation, even if the restriction to club members limits the interpretability, as people who have no problems at all with an issue that concerns them are generally less likely to have a reason to join a club.
 This study also reports on many studies on IQ and ADHD that confirm a correlation.

 • increased risk of mental disorders (1.20-fold risk)